What is a banjo

 Finally, the tuning pegs are from the Deluxe series and users have reported that they respond very well in holding the tuning for quite some time.

 However, the sustain is average and leaves something to be desired due to the four-ply laminated maple body.
 This type of material is rubberized and the glue prevents the sound from being retained for a longer period of time.
-Nevertheless, the reverb is of acceptable quality and is what is most appreciated in this proposal.
+Nevertheless, the reverb is of acceptable quality and is what is most appreciated in this model.

 Another good option is the Harley Benton BJ-55Pro 5 String Banjo, which differs from the BJO – 35Pro because the former has a close back box.
 The body is all mahogany and has 24 tension screws.
 This makes sustain problems disappear and results in a better sound for bluegrass.